tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 .. image:: track_manage_talks/events-lead-generation-rule-page.png
    :align: center
-   :alt: How the Lead Generation Rule page looks in Odoo Events.
+   :alt: How the Lead Generation Rule page looks in CoquiAPPs Events.

 To create a new :guilabel:`Lead Generation Rule`, click :guilabel:`Create`, and fill out the :guilabel:`Lead Generation Rule` form.

 .. image:: track_manage_talks/events-lead-generation-rule-template.png
    :align: center
-   :alt: How the Lead Generation Rule template looks in Odoo Events.
+   :alt: How the Lead Generation Rule template looks in CoquiAPPs Events.

 After naming the rule, configure *how* the lead should be created (either :guilabel:`Per Attendee` or :guilabel:`Per Order`), and *when* they should be created, (when